microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/Microsoft.Graph.Users.md

 If the size of the file attachments is more than 3 MB, create an upload session to upload the attachments.

 ### [New-MgUserTodoListTaskChecklistItem](New-MgUserTodoListTaskChecklistItem.md)
-Create new navigation property to checklistItems for users
+Create a new checklistItem object.

 ### [New-MgUserTodoListTaskExtension](New-MgUserTodoListTaskExtension.md)
 Create new navigation property to extensions for users